“A liberal education…frees a man from the prison-house of his class, race, time, place, background, family and even his

 The search for ideal education is not simple.
-With our continued emphasis on strict specialization right from undergraduate level, many young people may never know what an ideal education looks like.
-At Pearls, we believe the failure of Kenyan higher education is in its lack of breadth.
+With our continued emphasis on strict specialization right from the undergraduate level, many young people may never know what an ideal education looks like.
+At PEARLS HOUSE, we believe the failure of Kenyan higher education is in its lack of breadth.
 Students are not truly broadened, hence have remained ignorant of too many aspects of our world of knowledge and aesthetics.

 The over-emphasis of industrial and technical professions has denied students the wide perspective that a good general education can provide.
 Our undergraduate degrees are so poorly designed that they do not equip students with the necessary skills and the curiosity that is needed for innovation.
 One often feels compelled to undertake a graduate degree to make up for the inadequacies of the college education.
 A master’s degree was meant to train masters of fields, not to train students on how to think critically (although it might), a skill that a good general education can provide.

 PEARLS does not have all answers to our educational problems, ours is to provide a forum for debating these issues and for accessing a wide variety of educational resources.
 We call upon all students, parents, teachers, and policymakers to join our network of authors and editors who are committed to finding solutions to our educational problems.